gulyasfeccferenc/minekvanszezonja/README.md

-# Getting Started with Create React App
+# Minek van szezonja

+An app created to get familiar with working with React while creating something useful.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).